percona/community/content/events/streams-mysql/2022-08-05-migrating-mysql-to-a-new-server.md

 ---
 ![Percona Community MySQL Live Stream August 5th](events/streams-mysql/Stream-MySQL-6-Marcos-with-Dave02.jpg)

-Our experts will run a demo and take us through all steps to migrate MySQL database to a new server.
-Get more tips to improve your database skill from Dave Stokes and Marcos Albe.
-They will answer all your questions straight forward.
+Our experts run a demo and took us through all steps to migrate MySQL database to a new server.
+Get more tips to improve your database skill with Dave Stokes and Marcos Albe.

 ## Video